 1. Build the Foundation With the Right Platforms — And Be Thorough

 Competition is tight on social media.
+Every business is trying out different business promotion ideas.
 If you want to stand out, you have to put time and effort into building your brand and messaging.
 It’s not a “set it and forget it,” one-time thing.
 It’s something you build on a daily basis.

 Here are a few things you have to keep in mind.